 When we know a lot about a topic, it can be difficult to write about it in a way that makes sense to the layperson.
-In order to write better about your professional specialty, you need to avoid using jargon and abstractions, put yourself in the place of the reader, and try asking someone from the intended audience to read it.
+To improve writing, Cognitive psychologist Steven Pinker suggests several strategies:

 Please No More “Ese”